RoshaniGuthe/SDET_Challenge/README.md

 ##  How to Use

 ### **1. Import the Collection into Postman**
-- Download the `MyPostmanCollection.json` file from this repository.
+- Download the `Roshni Guthe SDET assisment.json` file from this repository.
 - Open Postman → Click **Import** → Select the downloaded file.

 ### **2. Run the Collection**